Lapulapu: Aginid

-A more dubious claim from the Aginid is that Lapulapu may have been from Borneo.
-The Aginid calls him an orang laut ("man of the sea") and an outsider who settled in Cebu from Borneo.
+The supposed Aginid chronicle gives Lapulapu the full name Lapulapu Dimantag, for di-mataga ("cannot be hacked"), which is also the surname of a prominent family in Mactan.
+The Aginid also calls him an orang laut ("man of the sea") and an outsider who settled in Cebu from Borneo.
 The Oponganon-Cebuano oral tradition effectively disputes this claim, saying his father was Datu Mangal of Mactan, indicating that Lapulapu a native of Opong.